keir-rex/vibrato-test/README.md

 We will store our Terraform state files in S3.
 In order to do this we'll need an S3 bucket.

 ### KMS
 We'll use KMS to encrypt the state files in S3 in order to prevent any credentials from being stored in SCM.
-Store the KMS ID in a file named: `kms_key_id`
+Store the KMS ID in a file named: `kms_key_id`.

 ### Generate a Postgres Password
 - Generate a secure password for postgres.
 I like to use [xkpasswd](https://xkpasswd.net/s/)
 - Store it in a file named `secret_postgres_password`.
+This file is ignored in the .gitignore so only the `.encoded` version will be stored in git.
 - We'll next use KMS to encrypt that password for storage at rest in Git:

 ```